MicrosoftDocs/sql-docs/azure-sql/database/monitoring-sql-database-azure-monitor.md

 > [!NOTE]
 > Occasionally, it might take up to 15 minutes between when an event is emitted and when it [appears in a Log Analytics workspace](/azure/azure-monitor/logs/data-ingestion-time).

 Use the following queries to monitor your database.
-You may see different options available depending on your purchasing model.
+You might see different options available depending on your purchasing model.

 Example A: **Log_write_percent** from the past hour